Chapter 16:

 Two soft knocks suddenly tapped on my door.

 "Huh?"
-I sat up.
+I sat up, confused.
 "Asagiri?
 Is that you?"

 "Yeah."
 Her soft voice hummed from the other side.

 "Do you, uh, need something?"
-We both went to bed an hour ago, what's going on?
+We both went to bed an hour ago.
+What's going on?

-"Can I come in?" she timidly said.
+"Can I come in?" she timidly asked.

 My door crept open and a sleepy Asagiri in pink pajamas appeared.
 Snuggled between her left arm was a plushie of Bubbly the bee girl.